Austin Symphony Orchestra

 The Austin Symphony Orchestra is the oldest performing group in Austin, Texas, USA.
 It was founded in 1911.

 History

-The inaugural concert was held on April 25, 1911.
+The inaugural concert of the Austin Symphony Orchestra was held on April 25, 1911.
 Initially, the orchestra consisted of 28 unpaid members and an unpaid conductor.
-It now has over 90 members, but is still not a full-time orchestra.
+The orchestra now has over 90 members, but is still not a full-time orchestra.
 It was not until 1948 that a paid music director was appointed — Ezra Rachlin being the first appointee – and a regular concert series was presented.
 He remained in the post for 21 years, until 1969.

 Rachlin organised a drive-in concert, the world's first, in 1948.
 The first children's concert was held in 1951.

 The Centennial Gala Performance took place on April 28, 2011, with the violinist Itzhak Perlman as soloist, as well as a performance of Alexandre Luigini's Ballet égyptien, which had been played at the first performance a century earlier.

 Organization

 The current, and eighth, music director is Peter Bay, who has been in the post since 1997.
 Past directors include Maurice Peress (1970–73), Akira Endo and Sung Kwak.

 The symphony plays its regular season concerts in Dell Hall at the Long Center for the Performing Arts in downtown Austin.